allfed/mink/README.md

 `snx_name: [crop 2 letter code]_[cultivar]_[RF (rainfed) or (IR) irrigated]_[snx_name]_[co2_level]_[weather_prefix]_D_[planting_month]_noGCMcalendar_p0_[crop_name]__real_[year_number]`

+Note on naming:
+each java raster variable usually has a "_name_" in it.
+The variable is a name of a raster (a string).
+But the raster itself is what contains the data referred to in the name of the variable!
+Rasters are stored as files on the hard drive.
+So when you alter a raster in one part of the program, it will be changed elsewhere.

 ### Additional Processing

 - A few year's yields are averaged in the `averageYieldsAcrossYears` function.